digiltd/oh-rtd-test/ZWave-Security-Testing.md

 - Reports battery percentage

 **What it doesn't do (yet!)**  not a wishlist, just things that are necessary for the bare minimum functionality that aren't working yet
-- Update Lock status (when someone manually opens/closes)
+- Update Lock status - status updates but icon is (sometimes?) backwards
 - Trying to perform lock/unlock commands too quickly will result in failure.
 Ideally some sort of message would appear preventing the user from doing this

 ##Instructions